 Great question.
 We answer this in more detail in the coming sections, but here’s the thing.

 While making an espresso, hot pressurized water (around 9 bar) is passed through the finely ground coffee grounds.
-This method ensures that all the caffeine and flavor you need are extracted in super quick time.
-The dark roasted beans are the best bet for this method.
+This method ensures that all the caffeine and flavor you need are extracted in a super quick time.
+Dark roasted beans are the best bet for this method.

 Light and medium roasted beans don’t fare well in such a high-pressure situation.
 Those beans are usually reserved for other methods like French Press, Pour-over, drip coffee, and the cold brew method.

 Also Read: Coffee vs Espresso Drinks!